jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl get nodes

 ### Get Pods information
-List all of the nodes that are part of the cluster
+List all of the pods that are running in the cluster

 	kubectl get pods

+List all of the pods that are running in the cluster  with additional columns such as IP, Node, Gates

+	kubectl get pods -o wide

-List all pods for all NameSpaces
+To list all pods for all NameSpaces

 	kubectl get pods --all-namespaces

 ### Get Pods EXTENDED information
-List all of the nodes that are part of the cluster
+List all of the pods with its detailed information (verbose mode for each pod)

 	kubectl describe pods

+## Kubernetes YAML Files

+### Pods Definition YAML Files

+These are the root level fields for the YAML file used to provision Pods
+There are REQUIRED fields, so you MUST have them on your configuration	file

+	apiVersion:
+	kind:
+	metadata:

+	spec:

+* apiVersion: It is the API Kubernetes version we are using to create the object.
+Possible values are: v1, apps/v1, etc.
+* kind: It is the type of object we are trying to create: POD, Service, ReplicaSet, Deployment, etc.
+* metadata: Here you will find information such as:

+	metadata:
+		name: pod_name (It is a string)
+		labels: (It is a dictionary.
+It can have any value key as I wish.
+It would allow filtering for further operations)
+			app: myapp
+			type: front-end

+* spec: Provides additional information for the type of object we are creating (refer to kind)